pnlbwh/pnlNipype/docs/TUTORIAL-PNL.md

 Now that you ideally have only the cases and gradients that are usable for further processing (which we'll say is all of them in this example), you can correct for motion and eddy currents.
 Make sure you are still in your derived `dwi` directory and enter:
 ```
-pnl_eddy --bvals sub-sample_ses-1_desc-Xc_dwi.bval --bvecs sub-sample_ses-1_desc-Xc_dwi.bvec -i sub-sample_ses-1_desc-Xc_dwi.nii.gz -o sub-sample_ses-1_desc-UnXcEd_dwi
+pnl_eddy --bvals sub-sample_ses-1_desc-UnXc_dwi.bval --bvecs sub-sample_ses-1_desc-UnXc_dwi.bvec -i sub-sample_ses-1_desc-UnXc_dwi.nii.gz -o sub-sample_ses-1_desc-UnXcEd_dwi
 ```
 Running this to completion could take some time (about 30 minutes) and you will see it progress through each gradient.
 After it is done you will have a file called `sub-sample_ses-1_desc-UnXcEd_dwi.nii.gz` in the directory as well.

 Since this takes a long time, it is also available to be copied from the `Other` directory in `sourcedata/sub-sample/ses-1/` into your derived `dwi` directory.
-You will also need to copy `sub-sample_ses-1_desc-XcEd_dwi.bval` and `sub-sample_ses-1_desc-XcEd_dwi.bvec` along with `sub-sample_ses-1_desc-XcEd_dwi.nii.gz`.
+You will also need to copy `sub-sample_ses-1_desc-UnXcEd_dwi.bval` and `sub-sample_ses-1_desc-UnXcEd_dwi.bvec` along with `sub-sample_ses-1_desc-UnXcEd_dwi.nii.gz`.

 ## Diffusion Masking and Mask QC

 Just as we masked the structural image, we will now need to create a mask for our diffusion image.
 To do this, we first need to make a text file that contains a path to your dwi image.
 In your `dwi` directory, type `vim dwi.txt`.
 This will take you to a blank page.
 Press “i” to insert text and type your path to the dwi image:
 ```
-/data/pnl/home/<username>/Tutorial/PipelineTraining/rawdata/sub-sample/ses-1/dwi/sub-sample_ses-1_desc-UnXc_dwi.nii.gz
+/rfanfs/pnl-zorro/home/<yourusername>/PipelineTraining/derivatives/sub-sample/ses-1/dwi/sub-sample_ses-1_desc-UnXcEd_dwi.nii.gz
 ```
 Now let’s return to the terminal: press esc colon wq (esc:wq) and this will save the text you’ve added to your text file.

 Now that we have our text file, make sure you’re in your `dwi` directory and enter:
 ```
-dwi_masking.py -i `pwd`/dwi.txt -f /data/pnl/soft/pnlpipe3/CNN-Diffusion-MRIBrain-Segmentation/model_folder -p 97 -nproc 4
+dwi_masking.py -i `pwd`/dwi.txt -f /rfanfs/pnl-zorro/software/pnlpipe3/CNN-Diffusion-MRIBrain-Segmentation/model_folder -p 97 -nproc 4
 ```
   * The `-f` flag references the folder containing the trained models
   * The `-p` flag is the percentile of image intensity value to be used for normalizing the image to [0,1]
   * The `-nproc` flag is the number of processes to use

-After this finishes running, you should find `sub-sample_ses-1_desc-dwiUnXc_Mabs_mask.nii.gz` in your `dwi` directory Before you begin your visual QC of the diffusion mask, finish watching the masking tutorial video in the Training Materials Dropbox: https://www.dropbox.com/s/6h3dlemx6omlive/QC%20Tutorial.mp4?dl=0
+After this finishes running, you should find `sub-sample_ses-1_desc-UnXcEd_dwi_bse-multi_BrainMask.nii.gz` in your `dwi` directory.

+Before you begin your visual QC of the diffusion mask, finish watching the masking tutorial video in the Training Materials Dropbox: https://www.dropbox.com/s/6h3dlemx6omlive/QC%20Tutorial.mp4?dl=0

 Now that you have a better sense of how to QC diffusion images, we can use Slicer to perform a visual QC of our generated mask, just as we did for our structural masks.
-In Slicer, load `sub-sample_ses-1_desc-UnXc_dwi.nii.gz` then load `sub-sample_ses-1_desc-dwiUnXc_Mabs_mask.nii.gz` as a labelmap.
+In Slicer, load `sub-sample_ses-1_desc-UnXcEd_dwi.nii.gz` then load `sub-sample_ses-1_desc-UnXcEd_dwi_bse-multi_BrainMask.nii.gz` as a labelmap.
 Again, make sure you are going through each slice in each view.
 Be sure the mask is not under inclusive, that it does not include parts that are not the brain, and that there are no single-voxel islands.
-When you have completed your visual QC, save the file as `sub-sample_ses-1_desc-dwiUnXc_MabsQc_mask.nii.gz`.
+When you have completed your visual QC, save the file as `sub-sample_ses-1_desc-UnXcEd_dwi_bse-multi_BrainMaskQc.nii.gz`.

 ## EPI Distortion Correction